sologenic/com-fs-user-model/MODEL.md

 ### Overview

 The `user.proto` file defines the core user model for user management.
 It provides message types for representing user data, status management, social profiles, UI settings, and data feed accounts.
 The file integrates with external utility libraries including metadata, audit, role, language, trade profile, document, commission, and compliance models.

+**Note on ComplianceFormAnswer**: The `ComplianceFormAnswers` field uses the `compliance.ComplianceFormAnswer` type from the compliance model.
+Each `ComplianceFormAnswer` contains `QuestionAnswer` messages, and each `QuestionAnswer` can include a `repeated File` field.
+This allows compliance form responses to include file attachments (e.g., documents, images) with each answer.
+The File structure includes a description, optionality setting, and hash for integrity verification.
+By storing file descriptions in answers, the admin interface can render answers even if the questionnaire structure is later updated.

 ### Messages